May 1976 Palestinian unrest: Background

-General background

-After Israel's victory in the Six-Day War in 1967, Israel has occupied the Palestinian territories, including the West Bank.
-The occupation has been controversial, with Israel accused of violating international law, as well as committing human rights abuses and apartheid against Palestinians.
-The Israeli government has also actively promoted the creation and growth of Israeli settlements in Palestine.
-The Palestine Liberation Organization (PLO), an umbrella group representing the most prominent armed Palestinian nationalist paramilitaries in the second half of the 20th century, mostly left-wing and secular, has also been accused of a number of human rights violations and of waging a terrorist campaign against Israelis.

-Prelude
+Israel captured the West Bank from Jordan and the Gaza Strip from Egypt during the Six-Day War in 1967 and placed both under military administration.

 The first half of 1976 had proven to be a turbulent year in Israel and Palestine.
 In March, the Israeli government move to seize land belonging to Arab citizens of Israel to promote Judaization of the Galilee sparked widespread protests among both Arab Israelis and Palestinians in the Occupied Territories, during which six Arab Israelis were shot dead by Israeli soldiers.
 In mid-April, Palestinians in the Occupied Territories were allowed to hold local elections, resulting in a significant victory for PLO-affiliated candidates, a result that came as a shock to the Israeli government.
-The government quickly began warning the newly-elected candidates not to use their positions to speak on the Israeli-Palestinian conflict.
+The government quickly began warning the newly elected candidates not to use their positions to speak on the Israeli–Palestinian conflict.
 Later in April, a wave of protests broke out among Palestinians in response to a march through the West Bank held by the far-right Israeli ultranationalist group Gush Emunim through the West Bank, demanding that they be allowed to build illegal settlements in Palestinian land.
 In the course of the protests, one Palestinian was shot dead by Israeli forces.

 Tensions between Israelis and Palestinians during this period were also festering due to ongoing debates over the illegal Israeli settlement of Kedumim.
 The settlement had been established by Gush Emunim in late 1975, and had been granted temporary permission by the Israeli government to stay in place after the settlers threatened to violently resist any attempt by the government to relocate them.
 According to The New York Times, the settlement had become "the prime political issue in Israel.
 It is being described as a political time bomb that could easily explode and bring down the Government of Prime Minister Yitzhak Rabin," while being an issue that had "raised questions about the overall Israeli policy in the occupied territories."
 The PLO-led Palestinian insurgency in South Lebanon also represented a significant point of tension, especially as it played a significant role in sparking the Lebanese Civil War in 1975.